-Weekly Meetings - In these meetings, we discuss where registered students are as far as course content, whether or not students are struggling with specific information and how to best address that, or book chapter discussions.
+Weekly Meetings - In these meetings, we discuss where registered students are as far as course content, whether or not students are struggling with specific information and how to best address that.
 Students will also be utilizing the weekly meeting times to assist in generating new resources for students.